tjallo/link-shortener/README.md

 --form 'url="https://www.tweakers.net/"'
 ```

-This will return a JSON response containing the shortend URL
+This will return a JSON response containing the shortend URL path

 ## TODOs
 * Add authentication for the create route